Spurs sink nine-man Liverpool thanks to last-gasp Matip own goal

 Tottenham's victory puts them in second spot on 17 points along with third-placed Arsenal and both teams are now a point behind Manchester City who lost at Wolverhampton Wanderers.
 The defeat leaves Liverpool in fourth position on 16 points.

+"Another challenge for us today," Spurs unbeaten manager Ange Postecoglou told the BBC.
+"We had to cope with a fair few things and show a different side of our game today.
+Second half I thought we were really good."

-It was Spurs' first win over Liverpool since 2017 and only their second in 21 league games against the Reds but they made hard work of it after Liverpool went down to nine men.
+It was Tottenham's first win over Liverpool since 2017 and only their second in 21 league games against the Reds but they made hard work of it after the visitors went down to nine men.

-Tottenham are making a habit of winning games in the dying minutes under manager Ange Postecoglou though, having scored twice deep into stoppage time to beat Sheffield United 2-1 in their last home game, and Saturday's affair was no less dramatic.
+Spurs are making a habit of winning games in the dying minutes under Postecoglou though, having scored twice deep into stoppage time to beat Sheffield United 2-1 in their last home game, and Saturday's affair was no less dramatic.

 The game changed when Jones's late tackle on Bissouma left the Tottenham midfielder nursing a sore ankle and although referee Simon Hooper allowed play to continue he was soon told by VAR to view the pitchside monitor and produced a red card.

+The referees' body, the Professional Game Match Officials Limited (PGMOL) later admitted it was the wrong decision to disallow Diaz's effort, blaming human error, and "should have resulted in the goal being awarded through VAR intervention".

+"The offside goal.
+That is not offside when you see it, they drew their lines wrong.
+It is so tough to deal with it," Klopp told Sky Sports.
+"I never saw a game like this with the most unfair circumstances, crazy decisions."

-Spurs opened the scoring through Son after James Maddison played a superb defence-splitting pass through to Richarlison who squared the ball into the box for the South Korean to net his sixth league goal this season.
+Having had a lucky escape, Spurs then opened the scoring through Son after James Maddison played a defence-splitting pass through to Richarlison who squared the ball into the box for the South Korean to net his sixth league goal this season.